The Number One HR Solution on Salesforce

 Contents

-Remote work is a major HR trend that is here to stay, as evidenced by its growth in recent years.
-Prior to the 2020 pandemic, only 7% of Americans had the option to work from home.
-However, fast forward two years and 25 percent of all jobs in North America will be remote by the end of 2022.
+However, fast forward two years and 25% of all jobs in North America will be remote by the end of 2022.
 While remote work has many benefits, HR professionals must take suitable measures to ensure a smooth transition and remote onboarding process.
 This starts with compiling a remote work policy that includes a thorough checklist of equipment needed for working from home.

 Creating a Productive WFH Space

 To encourage productivity, you need to think about a workspace before diving into your working-from-home equipment checklist.
-Whether your team has a remote, flexible or hybrid work policy, investing time in creating a space that supports physical and mental health over the long term is important.
+Whether your team has a remote, flexible, or hybrid work policy, investing time in creating a space that supports physical and mental health over the long term is important.

-While working from bed may be tempting, it will quickly create an unhealthy work/life balance, because you'll feel like you're always at the office without a space reserved for work only.
+While working from bed may be tempting, it will quickly create an unhealthy work/life balance because you'll feel like you're always at the office without a space reserved for work only.
 Instead, find a room or area in your house that you can use as a dedicated workspace, ideally one without distractions and a door to create a clear separation between "work hours" and "home."

 Home Office Essentials Checklist